 The Debits and Credits for each of your accounts are listed and the sum of each listed at the bottom.
 If the totals are the same, then your accounts balance, there are no mathematical errors in your accounting process and you can trust that FreshBooks is doing its job accurately.

-Note: Approachable Accounting reports like the Chart of Accounts are available on the Plus and Premium plans only.
+Note: Approachable Accounting reports like the Trial Balance Report are available on the Plus and Premium plans only.
+The Trial Balance Report also will only be accurate with data from January 1, 2018 onwards.

 Access the Trial Balance Report